-Still, hostels aren’t for everyone, for some hotels may be the better choice.
+Still, hostels aren’t for everyone.
+For some hotels may be the better choice.
 If you’re struggling with the decision, the answer as to which is best really depends on your travel style and preferences.

 Typically the biggest difference between a hotel and a hostel is the price.
 Hostels are almost always cheaper, offering everything from dorm rooms with bunk beds with a shared bathroom to private, en-suite rooms so that you can enjoy more privacy.
 Of course, booking a shared dorm room is much cheaper.
 According to TripSavvy, in places like Southeast Asia, Central America, and Eastern Europe, you could spend as little as $5 a night.
-In the U.S., Australia, New Zealand, and Western Europe these rooms start as low as $15 a night.
+In the U.S., Australia, New Zealand, and Western Europe, these rooms start as low as $15 a night.

 Generally speaking, hotels come with more amenities – many offer free breakfast buffets with hot and cold items, on-site restaurants, and room service, along with a pool, gym, and other facilities to take advantage of.
-At minimum, a hostel will have a bed and access to a shared bathroom.
+At a minimum, a hostel will have a bed and access to a shared bathroom.
 Most have lockers or storage areas and may come with shared kitchen facilities and items to put together a basic breakfast, with coffee, bread you can toast, jam, and fruit.
-They might have computers for guest use, laundry services, and board games, but you’ll probably have to bring your own towel for the shower, and a hairdryer.
+They might have computers for guest use, laundry services, and board games, but you’ll probably have to bring your own towel for the shower and a hairdryer.
 That said, higher-end hostels, like those boutique options, may come with comfy robes, towels, and complimentary bath products too.

 If you’re looking for a good night’s sleep, need to get work done, and/or just want to be alone, a hotel is probably the better bet.
 While you may be able to meet others in the hotel bar, hotels aren’t usually known for their socializing opportunities.
-Hostels, on the other hand, can be great for solo travelers, a place where you can stay when you’re feeling lonely and want to meet like-minded people, possibly one or two to share your journey with plenty of opportunities for mingling.
+Hostels, on the other hand, can be great for solo travellers, a place where you can stay when you’re feeling lonely and want to meet like-minded people, possibly one or two to share your journey with plenty of opportunities for mingling.
 Many hotels organize special social nights or even events like pub crawls too.